Lost? You're browsing:

 Free Salvage Stuff

-I’ve mentioned ReHouse NY before - it’s a great salvage shop located in lovely downtown Ra-cha-cha (or Rochester, New York for you non-locals).
-It’s a big warehouse with plenty of stuff to dig through, including the usual doors/windows/clawfoots/hardware/lighting but also featuring some nice antique furniture and little knick knacks.
-I always find something to bring […]
+I’ve mentioned ReHouse NY before – it’s a great salvage shop located in lovely downtown Ra-cha-cha (or Rochester, New York for you non-locals).
+It’s a big warehouse with plenty of stuff to dig through, including the usual doors, windows, clawfoots, hardware, and lighting but also featuring some nice antique furniture and little knick knacks.
+I always find […]

 Cool Christmas Carpet